 Because what are we doing?
 What is this mind of ours up to?
 It's playing God.

 I'm not saying that throwing out the concepts of good and bad is a good idea.
 And I'm not saying that concepts/thought/knowledge is bad.
 Nor that we should deny what works or doesn't work for us (what is good or bad for us).
 What I'm suggesting is, just for a moment, that we try dropping the story of good and evil.
-Stop believing in good and bad.
-Just dump those specific ideas for a minute.
-Dump whatever you are convinced is right or wrong in your life---about yourself, other people, politics, business practices, your mother, your boss, your dog etc.
+That we stop believing in good and bad, just for a moment.

-Be position-less for a moment.
+Be position-less.
 Don't know.
 Don't decide.
-Don't figure out what's right/wrong here.
-Float.
+Don't figure out what's right/wrong.
 Be groundless.

-And try this: Look at the last difficult scene of your life, but without the words good, bad, right or wrong.
+Look at the last difficult scene of your life, but without the words good, bad, right or wrong.
 How do you feel?
 What do you see?
 What is going on inside of you?
 How would you have communicated differently?
-If I try it with my husband, dropping that he is wrong about the dishes, for instance---I might simply say "Hey sweetie, will you do the dishes?"
+If I try it with my ex husband, for instance, dropping that he is wrong about not doing the dishes---I might simply say "Sweetie, I don’t want to do the dishes.
+Will you do them tonight?"
 No defense (on my part) = no war.
 Remember the old adage that defense is the first act of war?
 The defensive person projects an enemy.
-This is how war begins---someone projects a right and a wrong.
+This is how war begins---someone projects a right and wrong.

 Slow down and try this.
 Just those four words---good, bad, right, wrong---toss 'em out.
 Feel your life without the weight of these words.
-You never needed them---YOU---you gorgeous, heaven-worthy and completely capable human---you never needed them.
+You never needed them.
+You—you gorgeous, heavenly, completely capable human—you never needed them.